Samoylenko666/teams/README.md

 Users
 -------------------------------------------
-Package provide `Jurager\Teams\Traits\HasTeams` trait, that  applied to your application's `App\Models\User` model during installation and provides methods to inspect a user's teams
+Package provide `Samoylenko\Teams\Traits\HasTeams` trait, that  applied to your application's `App\Models\User` model during installation and provides methods to inspect a user's teams

 ```php